Lattice structure of Weyl groups via representation theory of preprojective algebras: Bijections: Theorems and

 \section{Bijections: Theorems \ref{bijections}\ and \ref{labellings}}

 Throughout this section, let $\Pi$ be a preprojective algebra of Dynkin type and $W$ the corresponding Weyl group.
-The main result of this section is that a certain diagram is commutative.
+The main result of this section is that Figure \ref{lat alg diagram fig} is commutative.
 Commutativity of that diagram includes Theorems~\ref{bijections} and~\ref{labellings}.

 For an arrow $a:ws_i\to w$ in $H$, we have a natural inclusion $I(w)\supset I(ws_i)$ of ideals of $\Pi$, and we associate to $a$ the $\Pi$-module

 where the right equality follows from $I(w)=I(w)e_i\oplus I(w)(1-e_i)$, $I(ws_i)=I(w)I_ie_i\oplus I(w)I_i(1-e_i)$ and $I_i(1-e_i)=\Pi(1-e_i)$.
 We also define maps $L:\mirr W\to\Layers\Pi$ and $M:\mirr W\to\IndtRig\Pi$ as